stark1tty/Awesome-Historic_al-Maps/readme.md

 ##### New York
 - [The NYC Space/Time Directory](https://spacetime.nypl.org/) - The New York Public Library is creating a digital time-travel service for New York City with historical maps, collections rich in geospatial data, and the public’s help.
 It makes urban history accessible through a set of resources including: a searchable atlas of New York past, an historical location directory and geocoder, a set of APIs and data sets, and a discovery tool linking NYPL collections together in an historical and geographic context.

 ---

-## Further Reading

-Bibliography of peer reviewed literature for further reading.

----